prangoli/Spam-Ham-detection/README.md

 ## Dataset

 The dataset used in this project is the [Spam Mails Dataset](https://www.kaggle.com/datasets/venky73/spam-mails-dataset).
-It consists of email texts labeled as spam or not spam.
-The dataset contains a number of spam and non-spam emails, making it suitable for training a binary classification model.
+It consists of email texts labeled as spam or not spam, making it suitable for training a binary classification model.
 The dataset is pre-divided into training and testing sets to facilitate model evaluation.

 ## Preprocessing